2024 Discover NHL Winter Classic®: Series History & What to Know

 Loading Events

-2024 Discover NHL Winter Classic® FAQ
+2025 Discover NHL Winter Classic FAQ

 Mother Nature and Outdoor Hockey

-Despite snow, rain or frigid temperatures, all of the NHL Winter Classic® games have pushed through and played on.
-The 2022 Discover NHL Winter Classic® in Minneapolis between the St. Louis Blues® and the Minnesota Wild® was the coldest game in NHL® history; the temperature was -6 degrees Fahrenheit at the puck drop with a -18 degrees wind-chill factor.
+Despite snow, rain or frigid temperatures, all of the NHL Winter Classic games have pushed through and played on.
+The 2022 Discover NHL Winter Classic in Minneapolis between the St. Louis Blues and the Minnesota Wild was the coldest game in NHL history; the temperature was -6 degrees Fahrenheit at the puck drop with a -18 degrees wind-chill factor.
 The temperature for this game was so cold, the grounds crew at Target Field had to heat up the ice to 22 degrees.
 According to NHL.com, “The floor of the Winter Classic ice rink is made of 283 aluminum ice pans.
 A mobile refrigeration unit pumps glycol through pipes to the pans and back to the truck to transfer heat.”

-NHL Winter Classic® History
+NHL Winter Classic History

-Beginning in 2008, the NHL Winter Classic® has been a regular-season, outdoor hockey game on or around New Year’s Day.
-The first NHL Winter Classic® was between the Pittsburgh Penguins® and the Buffalo Sabres® at Ralph Wilson Stadium (now Highmark Stadium) in Orchard Park, New York, on January 1, 2008, with the Penguins winning 2-1 after defeating the Sabres in a shootout.
-Since the debut, the NHL Winter Classic® has been played every year (excluding 2013 due to the lockout and 2021 due to COVID-19).
-The outdoor event has been a NHL® fan favorite, leading fans to embrace the temperatures and flock to the stadiums in record numbers.
-The 2014 NHL Winter Classic® between the Toronto Maple Leafs® and Detroit Red Wings® at Michigan Stadium in Ann Arbor holds the record for the largest NHL® crowd with 105,491 tickets sold.
-Many teams have played in the NHL Winter Classic®, but the Chicago Blackhawks® have the unfortunate record of the most games played, and most games lost — being 0-4 since their 2009 debut at Wrigley Field in Chicago.
-There have been a number of rule changes throughout the years in order to keep the game fair, including: teams are to switch sides halfway through the third period; if overtime occurs, teams are to switch sides during the 2.5 minute mark; and if a shootout occurs, goalies are allowed to decide which goal they would like to defend.
+The outdoor event has been a NHL fan favorite, leading fans to embrace the temperatures and flock to the stadiums in record numbers.
+The 2014 Bridgestone NHL Winter Classic between the Toronto Maple Leafs and Detroit Red Wings at Michigan Stadium in Ann Arbor holds the record for the largest NHL crowd with 105,491 tickets sold.
+Many teams have played in the NHL Winter Classic, but the Chicago Blackhawks have the unfortunate record of the most games played, and most games lost — being 0-4 since their 2009 debut at Wrigley Field in Chicago.

-Past NHL Winter Classic® Results
+Past NHL Winter Classic Results

 YearVenueVisiting teamHome teamScore

-2024T-Mobile ParkVegas Golden KnightsSeattle KrakenTBD
+2024T-Mobile ParkVegas Golden KnightsSeattle Kraken0-3

 2023Fenway ParkPittsburgh PenguinsBoston Bruins1-2